Drew Petkoff

 Petkoff began his NLL career in 2010 with the Toronto Rock.
 He played 25 games with the Rock between 2010 and 2012, winning the Champion's Cup in 2011.
 Petkoff then joined the Bandits, and sat out most of 2013 and all of 2014 nursing a concussion.
-He is currently on the Bandits' holdout list.
+He spent time in 2014 on the Bandits' holdout list.

+Petkoff joined the New England Black Wolves in March 2015.
+In November 2015, Petkoff was acquired by the Georgia Swarm in a trade for Shane MacDonald.

-Petkoff is a veteran of number of junior hockey leagues, and played college hockey at the University of Windsor.
+Petkoff is a veteran of a number of junior hockey leagues and played college hockey at the University of Windsor.